 The Yavpapai-Apache Nation occupies the nearby Middle Verde community west of town and operates the Cliff Castle Casino with a bowling alley and other entertainment.
 In April 2017, it opened a six-story, 122-room hotel to add to its existing 80 rooms.

-Montezuma Castle National Monument, Montezuma Well, Verde Valley Archaeology Center and the Out of Africa Wildlife Park are among Camp Verde's other tourist attractions.
+Montezuma Castle National Monument, Montezuma Well, Verde Valley Archaeology Center and the Out of Africa Wildlife Park are among Camp Verde's other attractions.

-If kitschy roadside attractions are your thing, Camp Verde claims it also has the world's largest Kokopelli, a Navajo icon typically shown playing a flute.
+If kitschy roadside distractions are your thing, Camp Verde claims it also has the world's largest Kokopelli, a Navajo icon typically shown playing a flute.
 It's 32 feet tall and is located just east of Interstate 17 on State Route 260 (Exit 287) among tourist services.